Meet Modern Campus

 When you submit your edits for approval, leave a brief note (e.g., "Updated Spring 2026 deadline").
 This makes it much easier to "revert" to an older version if you make a mistake later.

-Modern Campus Video Tips
+Modern Campus Training

 placeholder